rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 ```
 **Note**: Since each thread uses the same values of B as it's neighbors, shared memory could be used to further improve performance.
 However, this kernel is simple enough so that caches probably already do a good job.

 With this simple change, we went from 60R, 30W per thread to 31R, 1W.
 You might think that it is such an obvious thing to avoid that it is not even worth talking about it.
-But I disagree !
+But I disagree!
 Often, when first porting to Kokkos, in a time limited environment, we simply replace the e.g. `std::vector` by `Kokkos::View` in the kernel body, check functionality and move onto the next kernel, resulting in this issue hindering performance.
 Moreover, for more very long, intricate kernels with many Views, spotting and   removing redundant memory accesses is quite tedious.
 Try for e.g. [this one](https://github.com/cea-trust-platform/trust-code/blob/509d09ae94bc5189131c6f160f1d42f6024cfa98/src/VEF/Operateurs/Op_Conv/Op_Conv_VEF_Face.cpp#L473).
 #### Profiler diagnosis
-Let's look into the profiler report for the first sample code (Download it and load it in `ncu-ui` !
+Let's look into the profiler report for the first sample code (Download it and load it in `ncu-ui`!
 This works even if you do not have a Nvidia GPU), [sample-1.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/sample-1.ncu-rep).
 First, let's look at the GPU Speed Of Light (SOL) section:
 ![alt text](image-1.png)
 **Figure 2:** GPU SOL section of [sample-1.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/sample-1.ncu-rep).

 **Note:** According to the [`ncu` profiling guide](https://docs.nvidia.com/nsight-compute/ProfilingGuide/index.html); *SOL is a High-level overview of the throughput for compute and memory resources of the GPU.
 For each unit, the throughput reports the achieved percentage of utilization with respect to the theoretical maximum*.
 It's a fancy marketing term, yes, but quite a clever one if you ask me.
 Essentially, it tells you how much of the physical material's capacities you are using, and quicky tells you if you are limited by compute, or memory.
-Ideally, you know you are doing a good job of using your GPU when you are using at least 80% of one pipeline, and that it is limited by either the DRAM bandwith, or the peak FLOPs capacity.
+Ideally, you know you are doing a good job of using your GPU when you are using at least 80% of at least one of the two pipeline, and that it is limited by either the DRAM bandwith, or the peak FLOPs capacity.

 We can see that both the memory and compute pipelines are heavily used.
-This begs the question, are we using them effectively ?
+This begs the question, are we using them effectively?
 Let's go to the memory workload analysis first and dissect some elements.

 ![alt text](image-3.png)
 **Figure 3:** Memory workload analysis of [sample-1.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/sample-1.ncu-rep).